festech/dogex/README.md

   - browse the limitless variant of doges
   - and make them twist!

->This is just an example project preapared for the CaseWeek workshop purpose
+**This is just an example project preapared for the CaseWeek workshop purpose**

-**After the CaseWeek event, we will put the notes regarding our workshop right in here :)**
+After the CaseWeek event, we will put the notes regarding our workshop right in here :)

-NJoy!